To fix clogged drains, snakes (also known as augers or plumber’s snakes) are a useful and budget-friendly tool.

 On design, R-25SM is deigned from steel (rust-resistant), has rubber bumpers, and telescoping capability, and a durable 48-inches spring.

-R-25SM is great for unblocking sink & urinals.
+R-25SM is excellent for unblocking sink & urinals.
 The spring is flexible but equally tough to maneuver tight bends.
-Further, with the powerful telescope, you’ll easily see down the drains.
+Further, with the powerful telescope, you’ll quickly see down the drains.